 Quality control.
 By performing audits with audit checklists that are dynamically linked to norms and legislation, Author-e ensures that quality controls are performed efficiently and effectively.
 Furthermore, due to digital signatures, errors can also be traced back to users, ensuring accountability.

 Quality improvement.
-By embedding instead of copy-pasting re-usable texts in procedures, all changes to them are reflected in all procedures that use them.
+By embedding instead of copy-pasting re-usable texts in procedures, all the changes to them are reflected in all the procedures that use them.

 Create, review and approve documents.
-Using workflows and tasks, insights in progress of e-learning documents and modules can be gained through the notification center.
+Using workflows and tasks, insights into the progress of e-learning documents and modules can be gained through the notification centre.

 Multi-channel publications.
 E-learning documents and modules can be published to multiple formats, such as Word, PDF, e-Pub, HTML and XML.
-This ensures any organizational requirement regarding publications can be met.
+This ensures that any organisational requirements regarding publications can be met.

 Central layout management.
-Templates and centralized standardization of fonts, font size, captions, text alignment and spacing ensure that all your documents are consistent with your corporate identity and organizational standards.
-Forms can be used to standardize data input.
+Templates and centralised standardisation of fonts, font size, captions, text alignment and spacing ensure that all your documents are consistent with your corporate identity and organisational standards.
+Forms can be used to standardise data input.

 Reusability of content.
 Sections and documents can be embedded in other documents.
-This enables modifications to documents to be reflected in all documents that use them, eliminating double maintenance, copy-pasting and confusion about what is the latest version.
+This enables modifications to documents to be reflected in all documents that use them, eliminating double maintenance, copy-pasting and confusion about which version is the latest.

 Simultaneous writing.
 Authors can work on the same document at the same time.
-This prevents locking of documents, thus increasing efficiency.
+This eliminates the need to lock documents as is usual in other DMS environments, thus increasing efficiency.

 Version control.
 All previous versions of documents and files are retained, and can be restored if necessary.
 This is absolutely necessary to comply with norms and legislation, and allows you to look back at documents that were effective in the past.

 User access management.
-Roles & rights can be defined not only at the document level, but also at the section level.
-These rights are automatically inherited to sub-sections.
+Roles and rights can be defined not only at the document level, but also at the section level.
+These rights are automatically assigned to sub-sections.
 This allows enforcement of refined access policies.

 Digital signatures.
 Workflows can be coupled with digitally signing off tasks.
 This, combined with version control, ensures traceability of actions, as well as accountability.